 1958 – Oct 9, 1996

 John was born Jan, 26, 1958, in New York City to John J. and MaryEllen Gilfoy Acampora.
-He was a lifelong Rockland County resident and a member of the Class of 1976 at Tappan Zee High School.
-He graduated from Fordham University in the Bronx in 1980 with a degree in communications.
+He was a lifelong Rockland County resident and a member of the Class of 1976 at TZ High School.
+He graduated from Fordham University in 1980 with a degree in communications.

 He is survived by his mother and stepfather Joseph Seid, both of Suffern; his father, John J. Acampora of Lodi, N.J.; his brother Joseph P. Acampora of Congers; sisters, Kathryn Falcone of Yorktown Heights and Annmarie DaSilva of Milford, CT; and a step-grandmother, Eva Lee Seid of Manhattan.